gregbeech/website/blog/2013/java-is-the-new-c-plus-plus.markdown

 }
 ~~~

 Plus the really cool thing with this version is that say you want to return something from within the `using` block, because this is an an expression rather than a statement, you can just assign the result directly.
-This is something I've _often_ wanted to do when writing C#:
+This is something I've _often_ wanted to do when writing C# over the past decade or so:

 ~~~scala